-47. Rastrelliger kanagurta / Indian mackerel / Banyar, Kembung lelaki / RAG
+49. Rastrelliger kanagurta / Indian mackerel / Banyar, Kembung lelaki / RAG

-The body depth of the Indian mackerel is shorter than the length of the head and the mouth is large (Figure 84).
+The body depth of the Indian mackerel is shorter than the length of the head and the mouth is large (Figure 102).
 Indian mackerels can grow to lengths of 35cm.
-There is a black spot near the lower margin of the pectoral fin.
-The body is a silver/white colour, with a number of dark stripes on the dorsal side.
-Some of these dark stripes may break into smaller spots.
-The second dorsal fin is smaller than the first.
-The dorsal fins are yellowish with black tips and the pectoral fins are yellowish.
+There is a black spot near

-Figure 84.
+Figure 102.
 Rastrelliger kanagurta / Indian mackerel / Banyar, Kembung lelaki / RAG

-48. Rastrelliger brachysoma / Short mackerel / Kembung perempuan / RAB
+50. Rastrelliger brachysoma / Short mackerel / Kembung perempuan / RAB

 The Short mackerel can grow to a maximum size of 35cm.
 It has a small, pointed snout.
-The dorsal side is solver/green and the ventral side is white/silver (Figure 85).
+The dorsal side is solver/green and the ventral side is white/silver (Figure 103).
 The dorsal fins are hyaline, with a black mark at the tip.
 The pelvic and anal fins are clear and the caudal fin is dusky colour with a dark spot at the tip of the upper lobe.

-Figure 85.
+Figure 103.
 Rastrelliger brachysoma / Short mackerel / Kembung perempuan / RAB